sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
 - [Logodrop](https://github.com/iconscout/logodrop), by Iconscout: A Sketch Plugin to get brand logos right into Sketch App.
 - [Gifmock For Sketch](https://github.com/stevenfabre/gifmock-for-sketch), by Steven Fabre: Easily create GIFs from your mocks
 - [Sketch Styles Generator](https://github.com/lucaorio/sketch-styles-generator), by Luca Orio: Generate hundreds of Sketch Shared Styles in a matter of seconds.